isaacholt100/isaacholt/public/maths-notes/year-3/quantum-comp/quantum-comp.typ

 #definition[
     *Local realism* is a property of a system:
-    - *Locality*: influences cannot happen faster than speed of light.
+    - *Locality*: an effect at one point can be detected at another point only if something travels between those two points (no faster than the speed of light).
     - *Realism*: measurements must be deterministic, i.e. measurements tell us a property of the system.
 ]
 - *CHSH Bell-inequality*: